ValeriaGart/ft_printf/README.md

-# FT_PRINTF
+# FT_PRINTF(💎)

 In this project I learned how variadic functions work by reproducing the behaviour of well-known printf()

 ## Description

 That's printf()..
 I was limitted with some extra project rules, but yes..
-Generally speaking, that's just codded by me printf()
+Generally speaking, that's just codded by me printf() 👍🏼

 ## Rules